Skip to content

 Tail Risk Funds: What They Get Right and Where They Fall Short

 Billions of institutional dollars sit in dedicated tail risk funds.
-That money validates the concept better than any backtest could.
-But the fund structure itself creates problems that have nothing to do with the underlying strategy.
+That kind of capital commitment validates the concept better than any backtest could.
+But the fund structure itself creates problems that aren’t really about the underlying strategy at all.

 The Market Has Spoken

 Universa Investments manages roughly $20 billion per SEC filings.
 Capstone Investment Advisors runs multi-billion-dollar volatility and tail strategies.
-Saba Capital has built a significant tail hedging business.
-LongTail Alpha, 36 South, and a growing list of specialized managers compete for institutional allocations in this space.
+Saba Capital has built a significant tail hedging business, and LongTail Alpha, 36 South, and a growing list of specialized managers compete for institutional allocations in this space.

-The growth trajectory over the past decade tells you something important.
+The growth trajectory over the past decade is telling.
 After 2008, tail risk funds were a niche curiosity.
 After COVID, they became a standard allocation discussion in CIO offices.
-Pension funds, sovereign wealth funds, and large endowments now routinely evaluate dedicated tail protection as part of their portfolio construction process.
+Pension funds, sovereign wealth funds, and large endowments now routinely evaluate dedicated tail protection as part of their portfolio construction.

-This is not a fringe idea anymore.
-When the most sophisticated institutional investors in the world collectively allocate tens of billions to a strategy, the debate about whether tail hedging works is over.
+This isn’t a fringe idea anymore.
+When the most sophisticated institutional investors in the world collectively allocate tens of billions to a strategy, the debate about whether tail hedging works is settled.
 It works.
 The real question is whether the fund model is the best vehicle for delivering it.

 What Dedicated Funds Get Right

-Give credit where it is due.
-The best tail risk funds have solved hard problems that most investors cannot solve on their own.
+Credit where it’s due.
+The best tail risk funds have solved hard problems that most investors can’t solve on their own.

 Always-on protection.
-A fund with a defined mandate does not stop hedging because the CIO is distracted by other priorities.
-It does not get paused during a board meeting or deprioritized because markets have been calm for two years.
+A fund with a defined mandate doesn’t stop hedging because the CIO is distracted by other priorities.
+It doesn’t get paused during a board meeting or deprioritized because markets have been calm for two years.
 The structure forces continuity, and continuity is the single most important factor in whether a tail hedge program pays off over a full cycle.

 Deep options expertise.
 The people running these funds have spent careers in volatility markets.
 They understand skew dynamics, term structure, and how dealer positioning affects pricing in ways that a generalist portfolio manager never will.
-This is not knowledge you pick up from a textbook.
+You don’t pick this up from a textbook.
 It comes from years of watching how options behave during actual dislocations, from trading through 2008, the European sovereign crisis, the 2015 China scare, the 2018 vol event, COVID, and the 2022 rate shock.

 Survival through multiple regimes.
-The funds that are still standing have navigated fast crashes, slow grinds, volatility spikes, and long quiet periods.
+The funds that are still standing have navigated fast crashes, slow grinds, volatility spikes, and long quiet stretches.
 That track record of survival is itself valuable information.
 It means their cost management and governance are robust enough to persist through the exact conditions that kill most programs.
-We cover those failure modes in detail on the common mistakes page.
+Those failure modes are covered in detail on the common mistakes page.

 Where They Fall Short for Some Investors

 The strengths of the fund model are real.
-So are the drawbacks, and they tend to compound over time.
+So are the drawbacks, and they tend to compound over time in ways that aren’t obvious upfront.

 Fee structures.
 Most dedicated tail risk funds charge management fees of 1-2% plus performance fees of 15-20% on gains.
-Some charge performance fees only on crisis returns, which sounds reasonable until you realize the performance fee applies to the exact moment the hedge is supposed to be paying for itself.
+Some charge performance fees only on crisis returns, which sounds reasonable until you think about what that means in practice.
 In a crash where your hedge generates a 500% return, a 20% performance fee means one-fifth of your crisis payoff goes to the manager.
+That’s a steep toll at the exact moment the hedge is supposed to be paying for itself.

 Lockup periods.
 Many funds impose quarterly or annual redemption windows with 30-90 day notice periods.
-The irony is thick: you bought liquidity protection in an illiquid wrapper.
+The irony here is hard to miss: you bought liquidity protection in an illiquid wrapper.
 During a crisis, when you most need to access capital or rebalance, the fund structure may prevent you from acting quickly.

-Then there is the opacity problem.
-Most tail risk funds do not disclose their exact methodology, positioning, or real-time exposure levels.
-You know the general strategy.
-You do not know the specific strikes they hold, their current delta exposure, their roll schedule, or their monetization thresholds.
-Some funds report returns on non-standard bases or blended across multiple strategy sleeves, which makes it hard to evaluate what the tail hedge component actually did during a given period.
+Then there’s the opacity problem.
+Most tail risk funds don’t disclose their exact methodology, positioning, or real-time exposure levels.
+You know the general strategy but not the specific strikes they hold, their current delta exposure, their roll schedule, or their monetization thresholds.
+Some funds report returns on non-standard bases or blended across multiple strategy sleeves, making it hard to evaluate what the tail hedge component actually did during a given period.

-And then there is carry cost.
+And carry cost stacks up.
 The inherent cost of maintaining tail protection is already meaningful.
-On top of that, you are paying the fund’s management fee, its operational overhead, its compliance costs, its office rent.
+On top of that, you’re paying the fund’s management fee, its operational overhead, its compliance costs, its office rent.
 None of these make the hedge more effective.
 They just make it more expensive.
-In calm years, the drag from fees layered on top of natural premium decay is persistent and visible on every attribution report.
+In calm years, the drag from fees layered on top of natural premium decay shows up persistently on every attribution report.

 Who Should Look Beyond the Fund Model

 A dedicated fund makes sense for certain investors.
-If you are a $50 billion pension fund looking for a turnkey allocation with minimal internal resource commitment, the fund model works.
-You are paying for convenience and institutional infrastructure, and at that scale the fee drag is a manageable line item.
+If you’re a $50 billion pension fund looking for a turnkey allocation with minimal internal resource commitment, the fund model works.
+You’re paying for convenience and institutional infrastructure, and at that scale the fee drag is a manageable line item.

-For many other investors, the fit is worse.
+For many other investors, the fit is considerably worse.

 Start with transparency.
-If you need to see every position, understand every trade, and explain the program line by line to your board, a fund that shows you monthly returns and a quarterly letter is not going to cut it.
-Transparency is not a luxury.
-For fiduciaries, it is an obligation.
+If you need to see every position, understand every trade, and explain the program line by line to your board, a fund that shows you monthly returns and a quarterly letter isn’t going to cut it.
+For fiduciaries, transparency isn’t a luxury.
+It’s an obligation.

-Then there is the access problem.
+Then there’s the access problem.
 A $2 million or $10 million portfolio has the same mathematical vulnerability to tail events as a $2 billion portfolio.
-The asymmetry of loss and recovery does not care about your AUM.
-But most funds will not take your allocation, and the ones that will at lower minimums often charge higher fees.
+The asymmetry of loss and recovery doesn’t care about your AUM.
+But most funds won’t take your allocation, and the ones that will at lower minimums often charge higher fees.
 Advisors face a related challenge: try explaining to a client that their “protection” lost 8% last year because the fund’s carry cost plus fees ate through the allocation during a calm market.
-Now try explaining it when you cannot show them the specific positions or the logic behind each trade.
+Now try explaining it when you can’t show them the specific positions or the logic behind each trade.

-And there is the portfolio mismatch.
+And there’s the portfolio mismatch.
 Most tail risk funds hedge broad equity index risk.
 If your portfolio is 60% equities and 40% bonds, a fund that only hedges equity tail risk leaves a substantial gap.
-The 2022 rate shock proved exactly how dangerous this is.
+The 2022 rate shock proved exactly how dangerous this can be.
 Stocks and bonds fell together, and investors holding equity-only tail hedges watched their bond allocation bleed with no offset.
 If your actual risk includes rate exposure, credit exposure, or sector concentration, a one-size-fits-all equity tail fund is protecting only part of the problem.

 The Middle Ground

-The choice is not between a dedicated fund and doing nothing.
-There is a third option that the fund industry does not talk about much, for obvious reasons.
+The choice isn’t between a dedicated fund and doing nothing.
+There’s a third option that the fund industry doesn’t talk about much, for obvious reasons.

 A custom tail hedge program uses the same instruments the funds use.
-Deep out-of-the-money puts on the indices and asset classes that match your actual portfolio.
-Options listed on regulated exchanges with transparent pricing.
-The same convex payoff structure that has been validated by decades of institutional practice.
+Deep out-of-the-money puts on the indices and asset classes that match your actual portfolio, options listed on regulated exchanges with transparent pricing, the same convex payoff structure that’s been validated by decades of institutional practice.
 The program design process covers how these pieces fit together.

 What changes is the wrapper.
 Instead of allocating to a fund, you own the positions directly in your own accounts.
 You see every trade before it happens.
 The rules governing entry timing, strike selection, roll schedules, and monetization thresholds are yours.
-They are documented, they are specific to your portfolio, and they are visible to anyone who needs to understand them.
+They’re documented, specific to your portfolio, and visible to anyone who needs to understand them.

 What you keep from the fund model: professional program design, institutional-grade methodology, systematic execution rules, and always-on protection.
 These are the things that make tail hedging work, and none of them require a fund wrapper.

 What you lose: the management fee layer, the lockup periods, the opacity, and the one-size-fits-all positioning.
 You also lose the operational convenience of writing a single check.
-Running your own program requires a custodian that supports options, a relationship with the program designer, and the willingness to engage with the mechanics at a level beyond reading a quarterly report.
+Running your own program requires a custodian that supports options, a relationship with the program designer, and the willingness to engage with the mechanics beyond just reading a quarterly report.

-That tradeoff is not right for everyone.
+That tradeoff isn’t right for everyone.
 Some investors genuinely prefer the simplicity of a fund allocation and are willing to pay for it.
-That is a legitimate choice.
+That’s a legitimate choice.

-But for investors who have been frustrated by fee drag during calm markets, who have struggled to explain their hedge allocation to boards or clients, who have watched a generic equity tail fund do nothing during a bond selloff that hit their portfolio hard, the custom model solves problems that the fund model creates.
+But for investors who’ve been frustrated by fee drag during calm markets, who’ve struggled to explain their hedge allocation to boards or clients, who’ve watched a generic equity tail fund do nothing during a bond selloff that hit their portfolio hard, the custom model solves the very problems the fund model creates.

 Questions to Ask Either Way

-Whether you are evaluating a dedicated fund or a custom program, the due diligence framework is the same.
-These are the questions that separate serious tail protection from expensive marketing.
+Whether you’re evaluating a dedicated fund or a custom program, the due diligence framework is the same.
+These questions separate serious tail protection from expensive marketing.

 Start with 2022.
 The rate-driven grind was the hardest environment for tail hedges in recent memory.
 A program that only worked in March 2020’s fast crash but failed during a slow, grinding bear market has a hole in it.
 Ask for specifics, not narrative.

 Then look at all-in cost.
 If a fund charges 1.5% management plus 20% performance, and the underlying strategy has 0.8% annual carry, your cost during calm markets is 2.3% before the strategy has lost a single cent on expired options.
 Can your organization tolerate that for four or five consecutive years?
-Be honest.
+Be honest about whether the answer is yes.

 Ask what assets the program actually hedges.
 If you run a multi-asset portfolio and the hedge only covers equity risk, you have a partial solution at best.
-The gap between what the hedge protects and what your portfolio holds is your residual tail exposure.
+The gap between what the hedge protects and what your portfolio holds is your residual tail exposure, and most investors underestimate how large that gap is.

 Finally, ask what happens to the proceeds.
-The reinvestment of hedge monetization into dislocated assets during a crisis is where much of the long-term value comes from.
+Reinvesting hedge monetization into dislocated assets during a crisis is where much of the long-term value comes from.
 A program that takes profits and sits in cash has protected you from the drawdown but missed the recovery.
 The best programs convert crisis protection into recovery participation.
 For more on this, see our FAQ.